nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 deleted appointment with Id: APPOINTMENT_ID
 ```

+####Notes:

+* The appointment being deleted does not affect the rest of the appointments, i.e. the ID will
+  remain the same.
+  <br>Reasons :
+    * ID uniquely identifies an appointment and should not be changed.
+    * ID does not indicate the row number in the appointment list.

 ### Editing an appointment's information: `edit`

 Edit an appointment's information.
 MedBot will check if the edited appointment clashes with others and display an error